-Regional arts centre 1 per municipality - closest Warragul Regional Arts Centre Co-located performing arts centre 1 to 40,000 - 60,000 people Community arts centre 1 to 40,000 - 60,000 people Multi-purpose community centre 1 to 40,000 - 50,000 people - high level Multi-purpose community centre 1 to 8,000 - 10,000 people - low level
+Regional arts centre 1 per municipality - closest Warragul Regional Arts Centre Co-located performing arts centre 1 to 40,000 - 60,000 people

+Community arts centre 1 to 40,000 - 60,000 people Multi-purpose community centre 1 to 40,000 - 50,000 people - high level Multi-purpose community centre 1 to 8,000 - 10,000 people - low level Source 30

-Spaces for display of local artwork could be incorporated into a community hub in association with key tenants the Korumburra library and Milpara Community House.
-Studio space could be accommodated with wet activity capability suitable to both art and playgroup needs.
+Spaces for display of local artwork could be incorporated into a flexible facility which could be used as a community hub in association with key tenants the Korumburra library and Milpara Community House.
+Studio space could be accommodated within this facility with space for wet activities suitable to art, playgroup and cooking needs.

 Outdoor public space which allows for display of temporary art installations should be made available.
-Considerations given to whether new buildings in Korumburra might incorporate murals to be consistent with current townscape and feature local timbers recovered from rail trail development in eastern areas of South Gippsland.
+A consistent colour palate from which buildings in the town are decorated provides a consistent image for the town.
+Consideration to continuing the use of murals on new buildings in Korumburra to be consistent with current townscape and feature local timbers recovered from rail trail development in eastern areas of South Gippsland.